-Typically, homebuyers have 60 days from closing to occupy a home purchased with a VA loan.
+Generally, homebuyers have 60 days from closing to occupy a home purchased with a VA loan.
 However, the VA does allow homebuyers in certain situations to go beyond the 60-day mark, potentially extending up to one year.

-Essentially, homebuyers have 60 days, which the VA considers a “reasonable time,” to occupy the home after the loan closes.
+Homebuyers have 60 days, which the VA considers a “reasonable time,” to occupy the home after the loan closes.

 But some buyers may find that two months isn’t enough time – especially those on active duty or preparing to separate from service.
-Fortunately, the VA does allow homeowners in situations like these go beyond that 60-day mark.
+Fortunately, in situations like these, the VA allows homeowners to go beyond that 60-day mark.

-There are a few scenarios and living situations in which a VA buyer can purchase a home and occupy it after the 60-day mark.
-Still, the VA typically requires service members set an occupancy date for less than 12 months after closing a loan.
-In addition, service members need to make clear the specific date occupancy will occur and the specific event that will make occupancy possible.
+Still, the VA typically requires service members to set an occupancy date for less than 12 months after closing a loan.
+Service members must clarify the specific date occupancy will occur and the specific event that will make occupancy possible.

+There are a few other scenarios and living situations in which a VA buyer can purchase a home and occupy it after the 60-day mark.
 Here are a few common situations in which an extension might be permissible:

 If you plan on retiring within 12 months after applying for your VA loan, you might be able to negotiate for a later move-in date.
-A retiring veteran must include a copy of their application for retirement, and VA lenders will carefully consider if the retiree’s income is sufficient to maintain a home loan.
+A retiring Veteran must include a copy of their application for retirement, and VA lenders will carefully consider if the retiree’s income is sufficient to maintain a home loan.

-The VA allows for intermittent occupancy due to employment, as long as the borrower has a history of continuous residence in the community and there are no indications of a primary residence established elsewhere.
-However, use of the property as a seasonal vacation home will not satisfy the occupancy requirements.
+The VA allows for intermittent occupancy due to employment as long as the borrower has a history of continuous residence in the community and there are no indications of a primary residence established elsewhere.
+However, the use of the property as a seasonal vacation home will not satisfy the occupancy requirements.

 If your circumstance doesn’t match one of the above situations, you may submit a description of your particular circumstance to the VA for approval.